 - Interior air quality problems (mold and mildew)

 The presenters will discuss how to recognize the symptoms of masonry wall problems, various causes of the problems, the short and long-term effects of these problems, and remedial options.
-The presenters will also describe how they investigate wall problems to identify causes and effects of moisture leaks and other types of damage.
-The audience will come away with a general knowledge of typical masonry wall issues and some “rule of thumb” does and don’ts.
+The presenters will also describe how they investigate wall problems to identify the causes and effects of moisture leaks and other types of damage.
+The audience will come away with a general knowledge of typical masonry wall issues and some “rule of thumb” dos and don’ts.

 The Benefits of a Roof Management Plan

 If you are a facility manager of a large campus, you may feel like you’re being stretched thinner than ever before.
 With so many buildings to oversee and at a time where there are less available personnel, it has become critical to develop organized methods for tracking past, current, and future building repairs.
 Organization of this magnitude requires the facility manager to keep careful track of detailed repair histories and recommended repairs, all while managing the current and projected costs.
 A formal roof management plan (RMP) can assist in the day-to-day operations, and in long-term planning.
 The presenter will review how to properly evaluate an existing roof and associated components, such as rising walls, parapets, roof penetrations and drainage; and detail how to: